-Praxis Exams Elementary teacher candidates are required to pass the applicable Praxis II exam prior to student teaching: Elementary Education Multiple Subjects.
-For fall student teaching, passing scores must be submitted by July 15; for spring student teaching, they must be submitted by December 15.
+Praxis Exams Elementary teacher candidates are required to pass the applicable Praxis II exam prior to full time clinical practice: Elementary Education Multiple Subjects.
+For fall clinical practice, passing scores must be submitted by July 15; for spring clinical practice, they must be submitted by December 15.